 Haverford will investigate all complaints of sexual misconduct in a full, reliable and impartial manner.
 The College will take all steps necessary to stop the misconduct, prevent its recurrence, and offer appropriate remedies to address its effects on those involved.

-Haverford College respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality in all cases.
+Haverford respects the privacy of students who seek help and/or report incidents of sexual misconduct, but cannot guarantee confidentiality in all cases.
 Follow this link to learn more.
-(Only certain professionals with statutory confidentiality privileges acting within that role [e.g., licensed mental health professionals, medical professionals, and clergy] can guarantee confidentiality).
-Title IX of the Education Amendments of 1972 obligates the College to stop sexual harassment (including sexual violence), remedy its effects, and take steps to prevent its recurrence.
-As a result, while protecting confidentiality to the greatest extent possible, the College may need to investigate an incident and take action once an allegation is known, whether or not the student wishes to pursue a complaint.
+(Only certain professionals with statutory confidentiality [e.g., licensed mental health professionals and ordained clergy] can guarantee confidentiality.
+Title IX of the Education Amendments of 1972 and VAWA (Violence Against Women Act) obligate the College to stop sexual misconduct, remedy its effects and take steps to prevent its recurrence.
+As a result, while protecting confidentiality to the greatest extent possible, the College may need to investigate an incident and take action once an allegation is known, whether or not the student wishes to pursue a complaint).

-Retaliation against an individual for making an allegation of sexual misconduct, who has been accused of sexual misconduct, for cooperating in an investigation of such a complaint, or advocating for a campus free of sex and gender discrimination is prohibited and a violation of this policy.
-Retaliation can take many forms, including continued abuse or violence, threats, and intimidation.
+Retaliation against an individual for making or moving forward with an allegation of sexual misconduct, who has been accused of sexual misconduct, for cooperating in an investigation of such a complaint, or advocating for a campus free of gender and sex discrimination is prohibited and a violation of this policy.
+Retaliation and intimidation can take many forms, including but not limited to continued abuse or violence, threats and intimidation.
 Any individual or group of individuals, not just a complainant or respondent, can engage in retaliation.
 Anyone who believes that they have been retaliated against for making a complaint/report or for cooperating in an investigation or hearing should immediately contact the Title IX Coordinator.
-Retaliating against a person who has cooperated in an investigation and/or Dean’s Panel hearing is a violation of community standards and is, as such, unacceptable.

 Violations of this policy may result in the imposition of a full range of sanctions up to and including separation.

-This policy applies to sexual misconduct when it occurs:
+This policy applies to student sexual misconduct when it occurs:

 - On the Haverford campus; or,